 Current liabilities comprised primarily of accrued cost of electricity, accounts payable, other accrued liabilities, security deposits, and current portion of long-term debt.
-Current liabilities decreased by \$2.6 million to \$6.9 million in 2020.
-The most significant contributor to the overall decrease in current liabilities was a decrease in the revolving line of credit due to converting the outstanding balance to a term loan, which reduced current debt by \$2.0 million for the line of credit, offset by an increase of \$0.4 million representing the current portion of that term loan.
-Other significant decreases occurred in other accrued liabilities, accrued cost of electricity and due to member agencies, offset by an increase in security deposits for energy supplies.
-The overall decrease in current liabilities was due to the line of credit conversion coupled with efforts to pay down debt to member agencies and SMUD.
+Current liabilities increased by \$4.6 million to \$11.5 million in 2021.
+The most significant contributors to the overall increase in current liabilities was an increase of \$1M in the outstanding balance to a term loan with an annual renewable requirement, and \$1.9M related to the receipt of supplier security deposits for energy supplies.
+Other significant increases for \$2M occurred in accrued cost of electricity.